-Other doctors, researchers and patient advocates, however, are not so easily convinced.
-They see the steep increase in diagnoses as a a sign that ADHD is being seriously over diagnosed and over treated with powerfully addictive psychostimulant medications that carry a high risk of addiction and abuse.
+Other doctors, researchers, and patient advocates, however, are not so easily convinced.
+They see the steep increase in diagnoses as a sign that ADHD is being seriously over diagnosed and over treated with powerfully addictive psychostimulant medications that carry a high risk of addiction and abuse.

-While it is true that the diagnosis and treatment of ADHD is not without controversy, when children, teens and adults who suffer from ADHD do recieve proper diagnosis and treatment, they are able to control their symptoms and function more effectively at school, work and home.
+While it is true that the diagnosis and treatment of ADHD are not without controversy when children, teens, and adults who suffer from ADHD do receive proper diagnosis and treatment, they are able to control their symptoms and function more effectively at school, work and home.

 Adults and ADHD